Ontario Child Custody Lawyers

-Typically in a two-parent, intact family, parents share the decision-making authority.
+Typically in a two-parent, intact family, parents share the decision-making responsibility.
 When parents separate, however, they must arrange how they will share or divide their respective parenting rights and responsibilities.
-In other words, separating parents must make arrangements for child custody and access.
+In other words, separating parents must make arrangements for parenting time.

-If you are divorcing or separating, then you need a skilled Ontario child custody lawyer to make sure your custody rights are protected.
+If you are divorcing or separating, then you need a skilled Ontario child custody lawyer to make sure your parenting rights are protected.
 Feldstein Family Law Group P.C. has been serving clients in Toronto, Mississauga, Markham, Oakville, Vaughan, and across Ontario since 1994, and we have the necessary skill and experience in divorce and family law to effectively preserve your rights and interests.

 What is Custody?

 Custody is the right to make important decisions about the care and upbringing of a child.
 Custody includes the right to make decisions regarding the child’s religion, school and educational programs, and medical treatment.

-Different types of custody include sole custody, joint custody, shared custody, and split custody.
+Different types of custody include sole custody, joint custody, share custody, and split custody.